DanPerry1808/TurtleCoder/README.md

 - `TURN x` - Rotates the turtle x degrees clockwise.
 X must be a multiple of 90.
 - `MVTO x y` - Moves the turtle to those coordinates (minimum value of zero, maximum value of 800)
 - `SPED x` - Changes the speed of the turtle to x pixels per update , equivalent to 60 * x pixels per second
 - `TPEN b` - Toggles whether the turtle's pen is down (drawing a line behind it) or not.
-B should be a boolean of values TRUE/true/t/FALSE/false/f
+B should be a boolean of values `true` or `false`
 - `# ...` - Turns the line into a comment.
 The parser will ignore the rest of the line